Student Health Services

 Make intelligent choices and take responsibility for your health.
 Focus on developing friendships.
 There are numerous social and volunteer activities available at UCM.
 Participate and broaden your experiences while increasing feelings of self-worth and creating new friendships.

 Smokers have three times greater chance of dying from heart disease and 25 times greater chance of developing lung cancer.
 Smokers suffer from an increased incidence of asthma, allergy and sinus disease, sleep disturbances, stomach problems, and numerous other diseases.
 If you are a current smoker, contact the Student Health Service for assistance in quitting.
+UC Merced is a smoke-free and tobacco-free campus.

 Don't use drugs and avoid alcohol.